/NOT FOR DISTRIBUTION TO THE U.S. NEWSWIRE OR FOR DISSEMINATION IN THE UNITED STATES/

 Certain statements contained in this press release constitute forward-looking statements.
 All forward-looking statements are based on Crescent Point's beliefs and assumptions based on information available at the time the assumption was made.
 The use of any of the words "could", "should", "can", "anticipate", "expect", "believe", "will", "may", "plan", "projected", "sustain", "continues", "strategy", "potential", "projects", "grow", "take advantage", "estimate", "well-positioned" and similar expressions are intended to identify forward-looking statements.
 By their nature, such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 Crescent Point believes that the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this report should not be unduly relied upon.
 These statements speak only as of the date of this press release or, if applicable, as of the date specified in those documents specifically referenced herein.

-In particular, this press release contains forward-looking statements pertaining to the following: the performance characteristics of Crescent Point's oil and natural gas properties; oil and natural gas production levels; capital expenditure programs; drilling programs; the quantity of Crescent Point's oil and natural gas reserves and anticipated future cash flows from Crescent Point's reserves; the reserves and reserve life indexes associated with the Viking Assets; recovery rates; the quantity of drilling locations in inventory; projections of commodity prices and costs; supply and demand for oil and natural gas; expected debt levels and credit facilities; treatment under governmental regulatory regimes; and the anticipated closing dates for the Cutpick Arrangement.
+In particular, this press release contains forward-looking statements pertaining to the following: the performance characteristics of Crescent Point's and Wild Stream's oil and natural gas properties; oil and natural gas production levels; capital expenditure programs; drilling programs; the quantity of Crescent Point's and Wild Stream's oil and natural gas reserves and anticipated future cash flows from such reserves; the quantity of drilling locations in inventory; projections of commodity prices and costs; anticipated benefits of the Wild Stream Arrangement; supply and demand for oil and natural gas; expectations regarding the ability to raise capital and to continually add to reserves through acquisitions and development; expected debt levels and credit facilities; and treatment under governmental regulatory regimes.

 Additional information on these and other factors that could affect Crescent Point's operations or financial results are included in Crescent Point's reports on file with Canadian securities regulatory authorities.
 Readers are cautioned not to place undue reliance on this forward-looking information, which is given as of the date it is expressed herein or otherwise and Crescent Point undertakes no obligation to update publicly or revise any forward-looking information, whether as a result of new information, future events or otherwise, unless required to do so pursuant to applicable law.